Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 #### Throw expressions

-TODO([Exceptions] go first)
+Throw expression `throw e` allows throwing [exception objects][Exceptions].
+A valid throw expression `throw e` requires that:

+- `e` is a value of a [runtime-available type][Runtime-available types];
+- `e` is a value of an [exception type][Exceptions].

+Throwing an exception results in [checking active `try`-blocks][Catching exceptions].
+See the [exception section][Exceptions] section for details.

 #### Return expressions

 A *return expression*, when used inside a function body, immediately stops evaluating the current function and returns to its caller, effectively making the function call expression evaluate to the value specified in this return expression (if any).
 A return expression with no value implicitly returns the `kotlin.Unit` object.

 There are two forms of return expression: a simple return expression, specified using the `return` keyword, which returns from the innermost [function declaration][Function declaration] (or [Anonymous function declaration][Anonymous function declarations]) and a labeled return expression of the form `return@Context` where `Context` may be one of the following:

 - The name of one of the enclosing function declarations, which refers to this function.
   If several declarations match one name, the `return` is considered to be from the nearest matching function;
-- If `return@Context` is inside a lambda expression body, the name of the function **using** this lambda expression as its argument may be used as `Context` to refer to the lambda literal itself.
+- If `return@Context` is inside a lambda expression body, the name of the function **using** this lambda expression as its argument may be used as `Context` to refer to the lambda literal itself, unless this lambda literal is [*labeled*][Lambda literals], in which case the label may be used as `Context`.
-- TODO(return from a labeled lambda)

 > Note: these rules mean that a simple return expression inside a lambda expression returns **from the innermost function**, in which this lambda expression is defined.

-If returning from the referred function is allowed in the current context, the return is performed as usual.
-If returning from the referred function is not allowed, it is a compile-time error.
+If a return expression is used in the context of a lambda literal that is not [*inlined*][Inlining] in the current context and refers to any function scope that is declared outside this lambda literal, it is disallowed and should result in a compile-time error.

-TODO(What does it mean for returns to be disallowed?)
+TODO(Better wording)

 #### Continue expression